DanielEdCruzG/PyREST_API_CodeCamp/notes.md

 - Public: It's available to any outside developer or business.
 Generally involves an strategy to share its aplications data with other business.
 - Partner:It's available to speccifically selected and authorized outside developers or consumers
 - Private: Also called "Internal APIS" is intended only for use within the enterprise to connect systems and data within the bussiness.
-- Composite: Generally combine 2 or more APIS to craft a sequuence of related or interdependent operations.
+- Composite: Generally combine 2 or more APIS to craft a sequence of related or interdependent operations.

 ### API Protocols and Architectures
-Today there are 3 categories of API protocols or architectures:
+Today there are 3 (Main) categories of API protocols or architectures:
 1. *REST*: REpresentational State Tranfer(The type of API we're making).
 2. *RPC*: Remote Procedural Call.
 3. *SOAP*: Simple Object Access Protocol.